-TOUR: Virginia Military Institute.
-Originally built as an arsenal to protect the James River Canal, in 1839, VMI became a military training school for the young men who beforehand sat mostly idle and bored.
-It is now a four-year undergraduate college that combines a full curriculum within a framework of military discipline emphasizing honor, integrity, and responsibility.
+VMI is now a four-year undergraduate college combining a full curriculum within a framework of military discipline that emphasizes honor, integrity, and responsibility.

 The VMI campus abuts that of Washington & Lee University, and it’s easy to stroll from one to the other: and experience two very different worlds.
 Walk on original Lexington Brick sidewalks, and stop at the entrance to the VMI Museum/Chapel where you’ll find the statue of Virginia Mourning Her Dead, by the first Jewish VMI graduate, Moses Ezekiel.

 The VMI Museum provides visitors with a view of the Civil War from the South’s perspective.
-It begins with the history of Stonewall Jackson, who taught artillery tactics and physics as Professor of Natural and Experimental Philosophy at VMI, with artifacts that include his horse, Little Sorrel, taxidermied for all eternity, and the bullet-ridden raincoat he was wearing when shot in the arm.
+It begins with the history of Stonewall Jackson, who taught artillery tactics and physics as Professor of Natural and Experimental Philosophy at VMI.
+Artifacts include his horse, Little Sorrel, taxidermied for all eternity, and the bullet-ridden raincoat he was wearing when shot in the arm.
 (His arm had to be amputated and was, strangely, buried elsewhere).

-There are plenty of traditions at VMI, as text panels, photos, and documents showcase.
-New cadets are called “rats,” with fellows calling each other “brother rat;” students must salute professors and Jackson’s statue when they walk by; and women are still required to wear white dresses (some that look like wedding gowns) for Ring Figure, the annual presentation of the Class Ring Gala, held in November during the Cadet’s second class year.
+There are plenty of traditions at VMI, as text panels, photos, and relics document.
+New cadets are called “rats,” with fellows calling each other “brother rat.”
+Students must salute professors and Jackson’s statue when they walk by.
+And women are still required to wear white dresses (some that look like wedding gowns) for Ring Figure, the annual presentation of the Class Ring Gala, held in November during the Cadet’s second class year.

 Also on campus – the George Marshall Museum, with rotating exhibits covering the military side of the man who gave the post-WWII world “The Marshall Plan.”
 Open Tues-Sat 11-4.